42nd (East Lancashire) Signal Regiment: Royal Signals

 No 3 (East Lancashire) Company, 2nd Corps Signals, a Supplementary Reserve (SR) unit to provide technical support to the Regular Army, was also formed at Burlington Street in 1924 and administered by 42nd (EL) Divisional Signals.
 By the late 1920s, 42nd (East Lancashire) Divisional Area also included 222nd Field Artillery Signal Section at Blackburn, and 211th Medium Artillery Signal Section at Stockport Armoury.
 No 1 (East Lancashire) Corps Medium Artillery Signal Section (SR), No 1 (East Lancashire) Air Stores Park Signal Section (SR) and No 9 (East Lancashire) Air Squadron Signal Section (SR) were established by 1930 and administered by 42nd (EL) Divisional Signals.

 42nd (EL) Divisional Signals and the units it administered moved to Norton Street, Brooks' Bar, Stretford, Manchester, on 12 March 1932.
 The unit was completely mechanised by 1935.
-Just before the outbreak of World War II, 273 Army Tank Battalion Signal Section (TA) and 251 Light Anti-Aircraft Regiment Signal Section (TA) were being formed at Brooks Bar and also administered by 42nd (EL) Divisional Signals.
+Just before the outbreak of the Second World War, 273 Army Tank Battalion Signal Section (TA) and 251 Light Anti-Aircraft Regiment Signal Section (TA) were being formed at Brooks Bar and also administered by 42nd (EL) Divisional Signals.

-World War II
+Second World War

 Mobilisation

 Following the Munich Crisis the TA was doubled in size.
 Once again, 42nd (EL) Division formed 66th Division as its duplicate: this became active with its own signals (66th (Lancashire and Border) Divisional Signals) on 28 September 1939.